 By Dan Lambert

-Dan Lambert is a wildlife biologist and the assistant director of the Center for Northern Woodlands Education.
-He lives in Hartland, Vt.
-The illustration for this column was drawn by Adelaide Tyrol.
-The Outside Story is assigned and edited by Northern Woodlands magazine, www.northernwoodlands.org, and sponsored by the Wellborn Ecology Fund of New Hampshire Charitable Foundation: [email protected]
+Dan Lambert is associate director of the Center for Northern Woodlands Education.
+Illustration by Adelaide Murphy Tyrol.
+The Outside Story is assigned and edited by Northern Woodlands magazine and sponsored by the Wellborn Ecology Fund of the New Hampshire Charitable Foundation: nhcf.org.